 Question: What if you get out to my property and find that the job is not what was anticipated and that the quote is incorrect?

 Answer: We always do our best to honor the price we quoted to you over the phone.
 Our office uses tools to obtain data about your property and a picture- but sometimes we can't obtain that information or the amount of moss or condition of the roof is not represented accurately.
 On the rare occasion that we arrive to find the scope of the job is much different than we were expecting- we may need to renegotiate.

 Question: Are there instances where a roof is just too steep, damaged or dangerous for you to work on?

 Answer: Yes, it happens from time to time.
 In these instances we let you know right away.
 Safety comes first and we reserve the right to turn down any job we don't feel good about.
 We clean up to 2 stories buildings only.
 We do not clean 12x12 pitches and always insist on adding anchor points if there are none in place and the pitch is steeper.
-We are safety conscious- no roof cleaning is worth a persons life!
+Safety first!

 Question: What is the right time of year to have my roof cleaned?

 Answer: Whenever you notice that you need it!
 We are from the Pacific North West and are used to working in the elements.
 We work year-round.
 If we waited for it to stop raining we might never get to work at all!
 The only time we can't work on your roof is when there is ice, snow or very strong winds.
-It's near impossible to remove frozen moss and so we'll often wait for it to warm up a little before we get started.
+Sometimes we need to wait for it to warm up.